-Mission: The IOCH recognizes the need to conserve all that is meaningful in culture in a time when so much is threatened with the imminent possibility of destruction.
+Mission: The IOCH recognizes the need to conserve all that is meaningful in culture at a time when so much is threatened with the imminent possibility of destruction.
 It is determined to ensure that all possible instruments are encouraged and mobilized to sustain the meanings of the material remains of culture for the future.
 To this end, the Academy dedicates its energy to the recording and collection of data on endangered monuments, to the establishment of fellowships in the history of conservation of material culture, and to providing a critical forum for all who already are engaged, or who plan to engage, in areas so critical to our future.

-An international summer course of advanced education created by the Academy and by the University of Rome's H2CU.
+An international for-credit summer course of advanced education created by the Academy and by the University of Rome's H2CU.
 APAHA trains junior scholars in advanced approaches, with first-hand exposure to archaeology.